DaanBoertien/Human-Connection/_team/alexander-van-ravesteyn.md

   soundbites_text: |-
     Toegankelijk en betrokken​ | Nuchter en no-nonsens​ |
     Confronterend, maar wel op een vriendelijke manier

-# --- English Content ---
 en:
   title: Alexander van Ravesteyn
   function: Agile Organizational Advisor | Coach
-  photo_description: "Alexander van Ravesteyn Agile"
+  photo_description: Alexander van Ravesteyn Agile
-  summary: As an agile organizational advisor, coach, and senior scrum master, I assist with change and organizational challenges, both at the organizational/team level and the individual level.
+  summary: As an agile organizational advisor, coach, and senior scrum master, I
+    help with change and organizational challenges, both at the organizational/team level and the individual level.
   uitleg: >-
-    My clients see me as an expert and loyal driver in achieving their goals.
+    My clients see me as an expert and loyal enabler to achieving their goals.

     My strength lies in: genuine connection, sharp analyses, doing what is necessary, setting clear lines together with others, and ensuring it continues to work.